 The Big Moment, the Final Test.

-With all this in place you should be good for your final testing.
-I recommend avoiding the internal testing tool that many apps offer, and instead trying to do it entirely from a consumer standpoint.
+With all this survey formatting in place, you should be good for your final testing.
+I recommend avoiding the internal testing tool that many apps offer, and instead of trying to do it entirely from a consumer standpoint.
 Open your link in an incognito window and test it that way.
-This ensures that you’ll see any oddities, and if any of your formatting just isn’t appealing.
+This ensures that you’ll see any oddities and if any of your formattings just isn’t appealing.